 Does VMware NSX Advanced Load Balancer offer Application Analytics?

 Yes.
 The VMware NSX Advanced Load Balancer’s application analytics tools can be a network engineer’s best ally.
 The VMware NSX Advanced Load Balancer is based on a software-defined architecture that separates the data plane of distributed software load balancers from the central control plane.
-The Avi Controller collects millions of data points in application telemetry from the load balancers to provide analytics services.
+The Controller collects millions of data points in application telemetry from the load balancers to provide analytics services.
 These include unprecedented insights about application performance, security status, end user experience, and predictive autoscaling of load balancers as well as the backend application servers.
 The VMware NSX Advanced Load Balancer provides an integrated application analytics dashboard with a detailed view of end-to-end timing, application health score, log analytics, DDoS attack metrics and SSL transaction data.

 For more application analytics resources see the following: